Vibe Check: Understanding the Effects of LLM-Based Conversational Agents' Personality and Alignment on User Perceptions in Goal-Oriented Tasks: Study

 \subsubsection{NYC Trip Planning Task}

 Participants were told they would plan a one-day summer trip to New York City with our CA. The interaction was capped at 10 minutes and adapted from prior travel-assistant vignettes \cite{haresamudram_tasks_2025, nguyen_user_2022}, but implemented entirely via open-ended chat with following subtasks: (1) discover your top priority (what matters most when you travel, such as budget, food, or sights), (2) choose a base neighborhood in NYC, (3) select a rest stop or day-use accommodation, (4) plan your cultural or recreational activities, (5) decide on within-city transportation, (6) review the day’s plan, and (7) generate a one-day summer trip itinerary with a complete, time-stamped schedule from morning to night.
+These subtasks provided the discrete objectives and measurable outcomes characteristic of goal-oriented interactions.